TheOnly8Z/RES/README.md

 - Scrap
   - Salvaged from metal props
 - Oil
-  - Salvaged from barrel props
   - Harvested by pumpjacks
-- Detritus (sand/gravel)
+- Detritus (dirt/gravel/stone)
+  - Dig with E-Tool
+- Sand
-  - Dug up from soft surfaces using E-Tool
+  - Dig with E-Tool
 - Ore
+  - Dig with E-Tool
   - Harvested by drills

 ### Processed